iisshaun/iisshaun-port/content/pages/index.md

   - type: FeaturedItemsSection
     title: Other Projects | 2014-2022
     subtitle: >-
-      Below are some of the projects I've on over the years for studios like RocketWerkz, New Blood and Deep Field.
+      Below are some of the projects I've worked on over the years for studios such as RocketWerkz, New Blood and Deep Field Games.
     items:
       - type: FeaturedItem
         title: Icarus